Jimmyokok/CustomVehiclePathfind/README.md

 ## CustomVehiclePathfind

 - Configurable path-finding cost of *unsafe behaviors (violating intersection rules and making unsafe u-turns)* for vehicles.
-Higher cost restricts vehicles from making these moves.
-  - Recommended value: 0 for everybody breaking rules, 10000 or larger to forbid rule-breaking.

 - Configurable path-finding cost of *lane changing* for vehicles.
 Higher cost makes vehicles more costly to change lanes during running.
   - The effect is hardly observable under low lane changing cost, but devastating to your city if the lane changing cost is set to extremely high values.